kant/IoTWatsonTrainingandPredictionApp/README.md

 	1. goto the home page of boilerplate app created in Pre Requisite steps.
 	2. click "overview" menu option in left page panel.
 	3. on current page you will see "Visit App URL" hyper link.
-This will load your Node-Red editor in saperate page.
+This will load your Node-Red editor in separate page.
 <img src="./src/extresources/images/Snip20180202_15.png" allign="left"/>

 	Note: execute below steps 4 and 5, if you don't have the base-64 node plugin else continue from step-6